Friday, July 12, 2024

 Normal distribution: exercises

 The graphical representation of a normal distribution is a bell-shaped curve that is symmetrical about the mean.
-Therefore, half of the values of the random variable X are equal to or greater than the mean and half are equal to or less than the mean.
-The curve encompasses 100% of the population with all possible values that the random variable can assume liyng under the curve.
+Thus, half of the values of the random variable X are equal to or greater than the mean and half are equal to or less than the mean.
+The curve covers 100% of the population.
+All possible values that the random variable can assume lie under the curve.
 A normal distribution is defined by two parameters: the mean, denoted by µ and the standard deviation, denoted by σ.

 Graphical representation of the normal distribution